Irish traditional music: Accordion and concertina

 The accordion plays a major part in modern Irish music.
 The accordion spread to Ireland late in the 19th century.
 In its ten-key form (melodeon), it is claimed that it was popular across the island.
 It was recorded in the US by John Kimmel, The Flanagan Brothers, Eddie Herborn and Peter Conlon.
 While uncommon, the melodeon is still played in some parts of Ireland, in particular in Connemara by Johnny Connolly.

 Modern Irish accordion players generally prefer the 2 row button accordion.
 Unlike similar accordions used in other European and American music traditions, the rows are tuned a semi-tone apart.
 This allows the instrument to be played chromatically in melody.
 Currently accordions tuned to the keys of B/C and C#/D are by far the most popular systems.

 The B/C accordion lends itself to a flowing style; it was popularised by Paddy O'Brien of County Tipperary in the late 1940s and 1950s, Joe Burke and Sonny Brogan in the 1950s and 60s.
 Dublin native James Keane brought the instrument to New York where he maintained an influential recording and performing career from the 1970s to the present.
 Other famous B/C players include Paddy O'Brien of County Offaly, Bobby Gardiner, Finbarr Dwyer, John Nolan, James Keane, and Billy McComiskey.

 The C#/D accordion lends itself to a punchier style and is particularly popular in the slides and polkas of Kerry Music.
 Notable players include Tony MacMahon, Máirtín O'Connor, Sharon Shannon, Charlie Piggott, Jackie Daly, Joe Cooley and Johnny O'Leary.

-The piano accordion became highly popular during the 1950s and has flourished to the present day in céilí bands and for old time Irish dance music.
-Their greater range, ease of changing key, more fluent action, along with their strong musette tuning blended seamlessly with the other instruments and were highly valued during this period.
-They are a mainstay of the top Irish and Scottish ceilidh bands.
-Dermot O'Brien, Malachy Doris, Sean Quinn and Mick Foster are well known Irish solo masters of this instrument and were well recorded.
-The latest revival of traditional music from the late 1970s also revived the interest in this versatile instrument.
-Like the button key accordion, a new playing style has emerged with a dry tuning, lighter style of playing and a more rhythmically varied bass.
-Notable players of this modern style include Karen Tweed (England) and Alan Kelly (Roscommon).
+The piano accordion became popular in céilí bands and old time Irish dance music during the 1950s.
+Their greater range, ease of changing key, more fluent action, along with their strong musette tuning blended well with the other instruments and were highly valued during this period.
+They are a mainstay of some of the Irish and Scottish ceilidh bands.
+Players associated with the instrument include Dermot O'Brien, Malachy Doris, Sean Quinn and Mick Foster.
+Since the late 1970s, some players have used drier tuning and more varied bass rhythms.
+Karen Tweed (England) and Alan Kelly (Roscommon) are among the players associated with this style.